Skip to main content

 SWK521 Analysing Social Work Foundations (compulsory intensive)

-SWK522 Co-creating Social Justice in Practice (compulsory intensive) (not offered 2024)
+SWK522 Co-creating Social Justice in Practice (compulsory intensive) (no longer available from 2024)

 SWK523 Social Work Theory for Advanced Professional Practice (compulsory intensive)